Academic Program Review

 Academic Program: All bachelor degrees, associate degrees, and certificate programs are included in the review cycle.

-Content: Each program review will adhere in style, form, and content to the standard set by the Offices of Academic Affairs and Institutional Research.
+Content: Each program review will adhere in style, form, and content to the standard set by the Offices of Academic Affairs and Institutional Research and Planning.

 Process: Once a year, the Vice President for Academic Affairs meets with each school's dean to select programs for review.